hcmurakamis/wpfsample/README.md

 # wpfsample
- - What is this
+ - This is?
 	- Sample Application for learning WPF
 	  - Item D&D
 	  - Icon VIew
+	  - Play movie MP4(HLS)
- - how to use
+ - How to use
 	- use VS2022 with c# WPF Application
- - todo
-	- bug : When multiple images are selected, the image to be dragged may become unselected.